gocardless/javascript-style-guide/README.md

 #### In tests prefer arrow functions to function expressions.

+Unfortunately our e2e tests run in Node.js, so don't support arrow functions (yet).
+When they do, we'll prefer to use them there too.

 _Why_: keeps tests cleaner and easier to pick out the actual assertions.

 ```js